PROFILE

 and Cuba, but it also placed growing emphasis on

-and the Soviet Union.
-While improving ties with
+States and the Soviet Union.
+While improving

-the West, China continued to follow closely
+ties with the West, China continued to follow

-economic and other positions of the Third World
+closely economic and other positions of the

-nonaligned movement, although China was not a
+Third World nonaligned movement, although China

-formal member.
+was not a formal member.

 In the immediate aftermath of Tiananmen